Do you feel like a scatterbrained homemaker? These homemaking blogs are perfect for finding the best tips that will work for your family.

 Read more at The Prudent Homemaker.

-If you don’t like to take yourself too seriously, you’ll enjoy Humorous Homemaking.
-If you want Pinterest perfection, look elsewhere.
+Forget Pinterest perfect.
 Here you’ll only find tried and true ideas that make your homemaking totally doable.

 Get more from Humorous Homemaking.